aleksispi/aleksispi.github.io/_pages/about.md

 **March 2016:** _Teaching Assistant of the Year_.
 Announced teaching assistant of the year 2016 for the chemistry students (K-sektionen) at the Faculty of Engineering, Lund University, for my contributions in the basic courses in calculus and linear algebra.

 **April 2014:** _SURF Scholarship at California Institute of Technology_.
 Awarded a SURF scholarship from Caltech to work with Assoc.
 Prof. Brendan Ames and Prof. Joel Tropp during the summer of 2014.

+## Review work
+I regularly review top-tier ML/CV conference and journal papers (CVPR 2017 - 2019; ICCV 2019; ECCV 2018; NeurIPS 2017; AAAI 2018, 2021; CoRL 2022 - 2023; IJCV 2019 - 2021).
+I've also served as a reviewer for the ISPRS Journal of Photogrammetry and Remote Sensing (2023).